Irrelevant53/starfighter/README.md

-compile and run with: sh bash.sh
+On Linux you can compile and run with: sh bash.sh